Skip to main content

 Course overview

-This will include integrated approaches, planning for future care, dealing with uncertainty in the situation of someone who is ‘ill enough to die’, recognising and providing care for the dying in line with the Priorities for Care of the Dying (2014), the NICE Guidance for Care of the Dying Adult (2015 & 2017 update) and respecting patient choices when dying has been recognised.
+Learn about integrated approaches, planning for future care, dealing with uncertainty where someone is terminally ill, and recognising and providing care for the patients in line with the Priorities for Care of the Dying (2014), the NICE Guidance for Care of the Dying Adult (2015 and 2017 update), and respecting patient choices when dying has been recognised.

 Download pdf